The challenge of (safe) airport baggage handling

 “Before TAWI we had a lot of problem with injuries due to the heavy lifting here at Heathrow.
 Thanks to the TAWI solutions the work is much more efficient, and my staff doesn’t suffer from back problems anymore.”

-Martin Bell, Training Officer, Menzies, Heathrow airport
+Martin Bell, Training Officer, Menzies, Heathrow airport.

 How to prevent injury when handling baggage